wlarson/wlarson.github.io/_posts/2016-10-03-swoosh-low-point.md

 <!-- excerpt -->

-The first, swooshing, increases clubhead speed by letting gravity take over (rather than trying to steer, or cast, the club through the impact zone).
+The first, swooshing, increases clubhead speed by letting gravity take over (rather than trying to steer the club through the impact zone).
 Here's a video that describes swooshing and why it's important in the golf swing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TvWGJnoxbNE" frameborder="0" allowfullscreen></iframe>